-Determines the action that is caused by using pin REM-SB of the analog interface in connection with DC output of the system:
+Determines the action that is caused by using pin REM-SB of the analog interface in connection with DC terminals of the system:

-- OFF = pin can only be used to switch the DC output off - AUTO = pin can be used to switch off and on again, if the DC output was at least switched on once by pushbutton on the control panel or digital command
+- OFF = pin can only be used to switch the DC terminals off - AUTO = pin can be used to switch off and on again, if the DC terminals were at least switched on once by pushbutton on the control panel or digital command

+'''

-SYSTem:CONFig:MODE {UIP|UIR} SYSTem:CONFig:MODE?
+SYSTem:CONFig:MODE {UIP|UIR}

+SYSTem:CONFig:MODE?

+'''

-Selects the operation mode between U/I/P and U/I/R. Both modes are available for electronic loads and also on select power supplies.
-By selecting U/I/R, the adjustable resistance value (command [SOURce:]RESistance resp.
+Selects the operation mode between U/I/P and U/I/R. By selecting U/I/R, the adjustable resistance value (command [SOURce:]RESistance resp.
 SINK:RESistance) is unlocked.
 Activated U/I/R mode can only be detected in the display from the resistance value being shown.